Practice Experience Program Specialist (PEP SP) Application Handbook

 • Longer stations require the candidate to manage entire consultations, including outcome of investigation and follow up visits.

-Other multi-station clinical practical assessments may be equivalent to the RACGP Clinical Examination; see Academic qualifications for information on evidence required to demonstrate equivalence.
+Other multi-station clinical practical assessments may be equivalent to the RACGP Clinical Examination (the Clinical Competency Exam/CCE).
+See Academic qualifications for information on evidence required to demonstrate equivalence.

 Advertising